AnaJauregui5/MediaLab_Python_Ejemplo/README.md

 # MediaLab_Python_Ejemplo
-This is a repo for python course in Media/Visual faculty
+This is a repo for Python course in Media/Visual faculty

+Estudiantes
+1. Ana Jauregui